Aprendemos el arte de la negociación con Todd Caponi

 Todd Caponi (26:01):

-And again, that's cards face up.
+Again, that's cards face up.
 That's like Thomas Herbert Russell's quote.
 It's your pricing, your product, your structure is based on something that is based in a firm sound footing.
-And what happens there is confidence.
-That confidence begets confidence, and you end up having a mutually successful outcome.
+What happens there is confidence.
+That confidence begets confidence and you end up having a mutually successful outcome.
 Now, I look at that the same way in all of your day-to-day dealings when you're negotiating.
 What matters to you?
+If you're buying something for you to be able to share, like, "Hey, listen, here's the things that drive what I care about.
+I don't need this much.
+Here's how I'm expect to pay.
+Here's how long I'm willing to commit and this is my timing."
+To be able to throw that out there, the people that are selling to you or you're negotiating with, they will try to align to those because again, every business, they want their customers to buy more, pay faster, commit longer, help them predict.

-Bright Dickson (29:24):
+Bright Dixon (29:24):

 I love that, Todd.
 That's so interesting.
-And as you were talking, I was sort of thinking back to what you were saying about transparency equals predictability.
-And what I also hear you saying is that that predictability equals confidence, and that's what builds the relationship over time.
-And that relationship can drive business, but also sort of get you what you want in the end and over time, and I think that's so powerful.
+As you were talking, I was sort of thinking back to what you were saying about transparency equals predictability, and what I also hear you saying is that that predictability equals confidence, and that's what builds the relationship over time.
+That relationship can drive business, but also sort of get you what you want in the end and over time, and I think that's so powerful.
+Thank you so much, Todd, for coming on the show.
+It's been so great to have you, and I really feel like everyone can benefit from reading your books and attending your workshops and learning from all you've got to show us and tell us.

 Todd Caponi (30:04):

 Well, thank you.
-Yeah, I'll leave with one last thought here too.
-Is, for anybody that hears the word sales and they get a little grossed out, I joke that when I met my wife, she went and talked to her sister.
-So she was hanging out with her sister and she's like, "Hey, I'm dating this guy".
-And her sister's like, "Oh, what does he do?"
-And my wife said, "Well, he's in sales."
-And her response was, "Ugh, gross."
+Yeah, I'll leave with one last thought here too is for anybody that hears the word sales and they get a little grossed out, I joke that when I met my wife, she went and talked to her sister.
+She was hanging out with her sister and she's like, "Hey, I'm dating this guy."
+Her sister's like, "Oh, what does he do?"
+My wife said, "Well, he's in sales," and her response was, "Ugh, gross."
 I would just encourage everybody to take a step back and realize that sales is just influencing others to do something different than they were doing today, tomorrow, and trying to be a guide, trying to be a help, trying to let them achieve successful outcomes and doing it through the lens of providing a service.

-I would argue that we're all in sales because we're all influencing others to do something different.
-Even if we're parents, we're selling.
-If we come at it from that lens and do it cards face up, your relationships will be stronger, those outcomes will be better.
-And, you'll end up finding that the advocacy for one another goes up too, which plays and wins that long game.
-So don't think about this through the lens of sales.
-Think about it through the lens of life, because you're all doing some form of selling.
-You probably don't even realize it.
+I would argue that we're all kind of in sales because we're all influencing others to do something different.
+Even if we're parents we're selling.
+If we come at it from that lens and do it cards face up, your relationships will be stronger, those outcomes will be better, and you'll end up finding that the advocacy for one another goes up too, which plays and wins that long game.
+Don't think about this through the lens of sales.
+Think about it through the lens of life, because you're all doing some form of selling, you probably don't even realize it.

-Brian Ford (31:22):
+Brian Ford (31:21):

-I just wanted to end too, Todd, with something that caught me that I learned that I thought was interesting.
-I definitely pride myself on being optimistic, positive, let's go team, even with my kids.
-And I love how we started this podcast off, and one of your things was leading with negativity.
-And I was like, wait a minute.
+Mm-hmm.
+I completely agree.
+I love how you actually just bridged the gap to parenting because again, in every facet of our life we're selling, we're influencing, and I think what you've had to share is fantastic.
+I just wanted to end too, Todd, with something that kind of caught me that I learned that I thought was interesting.
+I definitely pride myself on being optimistic, positive, "Let's go team," even with my kids, and I love how we started this podcast off, and one of your things was leading with negativity, and I was like, "Wait a minute.
 Who did we bring on the show today?
-What's going on here?
-But it makes sense.
+What's going on here?"
+It makes sense.
 You backed it up with research.
-And so it's so fascinating that when we're online, we're reading those negative reviews first.
-We're also a little like, "Hey, what is this?"
-If it's all five star reviews, I will agree with that just anecdotally with your research.
-And so leading with what might be wrong or leading with the elephant in the room and all that is to say leading with honesty.
+It's so fascinating that when we're online, we're reading those negative reviews first.
+We're also a little like, "Hey, what is this," if it's all five star reviews, I will agree with that just anecdotally with your research.

+Leading with what might be wrong or leading with the elephant in the room and all that is to say, leading with honesty.
 What do you know?
 It actually works.
-So I found that very liberating, and I appreciate your thoughts on that.

-So thank you so much.
+I found that very liberating and I appreciate your thoughts on that.
+Thank you so much.
 We appreciate your time.
 We appreciate your stories, Todd.
 I personally learned a lot.
 If you'd like to take a deeper dive into the importance of transparency and negotiation, please visit Todd's website.
 It's just his name, toddcaponi.com, which is T-O-D-D-C-A-P-O-N-I.com.

-Bright Dickson (32:57):
+Bright Dixon (32:57):

-Brian Ford (33:14):
+Brian Ford (33:07):

-Yeah, thanks, Bright.
-And Todd, thank you for your insight and expertise.
+Yeah, thanks.
+Bright and Todd, thank you for your insight and expertise.
 If you want to hear more discussions like these, please subscribe and show your support by sharing the podcast with someone else.

 This episode of Money and Mindset with Bright and Brian is brought to you by Truist.